 "Although the department worked closely with administrators while planning the redesign, more effort needed to be given to preparing the entire college community for the changes.
-Even though a thorough explanation of the redesigned rationale, benefits, and structure was presented to academic advisers and student service personnel, some were not as supportive as needed to encourage students to accept the change."
+Even though a thorough explanation of the redesigned rationale, benefits, and structure was presented to academic advisers and student service personnel, some were not as supportive as needed to encourage students to accept the change and take advantage of the ability to complete developmental math faster than in the past."